unic/sitecore-module-flex/README.md

 ### 3.23.3

-* Fix from 3.23.2 revrted and approach differently to support TextOnlyField with dynamically overriden value.
-DafultValue is not anymore save to Value, instead TextValue has fallback to DefaultValue if Value is not set.
-Therefore the property to present TextOnlyField on views is now TextValue.
+* Fix from 3.23.2 reverted and approached differently to support TextOnlyField with dynamically overriden value.
+DefaultValue is not anymore saved to Value, instead TextValue has fallback to DefaultValue if Value is not set.
+Therefore the property to show TextOnlyField on views is now TextValue.
+Overrides are possible by changing Value.

 ### 3.23.2